 How our curriculum is implemeted.

-For P.E., the children have to travel off site regularly, so that the children have access to good quality venues and equipment. we use an online planning tool, called iPEP to improve our planning and assessment.
+Physical Education is taught both on the Common and offsite regularly so that the children have access to good quality venues and equipment.
+We use an online planning tool, called iPEP to improve our planning and assessment.
 Wherever possible, we take part in competitions and festivals around the county.
 As we are a small school, children have the opportunity to represent the school between three and ten times a year.
 The topic cycles for this term are below.

 If you require any further information, please speak to Mrs Hilton, or Mr Steele, at the office.